MegaMek/megamek.github.io/_posts/2022-02-18-New Development Release v0.49.7.md

-# Welcome all to 0.49.7 Development Release.
+# Welcome all to 0.49.7 Development Release

 ### Happy Birthday to MegaMek!